joelaspe/red-or-green/README.md

 - Rename .env.template to .env and add the port number and a valid connection string
   - `PORT=3000`
   - `DATABASE_URL=postgres://red_or_green_api:<password>@localhost:5432/red_or_green`
+\i

 - Run the server `npm run start`
 ## Deploying to Render
 - Ensure the project is pushed to your Github account.
 - Create a [Render](https://www.render.com) account
 - From the dashboard, create a new PostgreSQL instance.
 Copy both the External Database URL and the PSQL Command
 - From the dashboard, create a new Web Service.
 Connect your Github repository to the new Render Web Service.
-Set bu ild command `npm install`, start command `npm start` Make sure to enter an environment variable with SSL flag set at the end
+Set build command `npm install && npm run build`, start command `npm start` Make sure to enter an environment variable with SSL flag set at the end
   - key: `DATABASE_URL` Value: `<copied external database URL>?ssl=true`
-- Back on your local machine terminal, go to the db folder `cd fb` and copy the PSQL command from Render PostgreSQL.
+- Back on your local machine terminal, go to the db folder `cd db` and copy the PSQL command from Render PostgreSQL.
  You should now be connected to the remote database, and see the database name on the PSQL terminal. `firearm_checks =>`
 - Migrate and seed the database (could take a while)
   - `\i migration.sql`
   - `\i seed.sql`
-  - Test the seeding: `SELECT permit, month_year FROM checks WHERE state_id = 1;`
+  - Test the seeding: `SELECT * FROM restaurant;`
 - Test the deployment worked, navigate to the homepage provided by Render.

 # Questions / Feedback / Improvements